Search for Packages

 Day 5

-Begin trekking through pine forests and remote villages.
+Begin the trek through pine forests and remote villages, taking approximately 5 hr to reach Koto.

 Day 6

-A steep ascent through narrow trails and into the Himalayan wilderness.
+Trek uphill through narrow trails and enter the Himalayan wilderness.
+This challenging trek takes about 6-7 hr.

 Day 7

-Cross suspension bridges and witness the ancient culture of Phu village.
+Cross suspension bridges and reach the ancient village of Phu-gaun after trekking for approximately 6 hr.

 Day 8

-Rest and explore Phu village to adapt to the altitude.
+Rest and explore Phu-gaun to help adapt to the altitude.
+This is a rest day with no trekking.

 Day 9